We Trim Trees to Keep Your Lights On

-When doing yardwork, check your trees for damage and disease.
-Ailing trees become hazards that can fall and cause an outage for you and your neighbors, and possibly affect critical infrastructure such as schools, water and sewage service.
-In addition, you could be held responsible for any property damage.
+When doing yardwork, check your trees for signs of disease.
+Ailing trees could fall and cause an outage for you and your neighbors, and possibly affect critical infrastructure, such as schools, water, and sewage service.
+Plus, you could be held responsible for property damage.

 Choosing the Right Tree for the Right Place

 When you’re planting trees, pick the right tree for the right place.
 Think about how large it will be when it’s fully grown.
 Call 811 before you dig, drill, or excavate the ground, to make sure you're clear of all underground utility lines.

 Under the ground are natural gas, electricity, water, sewer, phone, and cable lines.
 Accidentally damaging a gas pipeline or electric cable with a shovel or other equipment can cause an electric shock, fire, or explosion.